 Some of our regular attendees are available to help newcomers get started or overcome common problems.
 You can consult them by phone or email, or arrange to meet privately.

 There are many branches of NORM across the United States and around the world; you can check NORM's website or view our links page for a partial list.
-If you don't find one listed near you, write to Wayne Griffiths (Waynerobb@aol.com).
-Wayne is the co-founder and executive director of NORM and can help put you in contact with the NORM branch nearest you.
+If you don't find one listed near you, write to (email@example.com) for information on possibly starting a group in your area.